Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Stats and Trends

+- In Virginia's nine games this season, it has five wins against the spread.

-- The Cavaliers have yet to cover the spread this season when underdogs by 5.5 points or more.
+- The Cavaliers have yet to cover the spread this year when underdogs by 5.5 points or more.

-- Virginia's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Virginia's games this season have gone over the point total four times in eight opportunities (50%).

 - Virginia is 5-2 against the spread and 6-2 overall when the team records more than 22.4 points.

-- Virginia is 5-3 against the spread and 6-3 overall when the team totals over 371.1 yards.
+- Virginia is 5-3 against the spread and 6-3 overall when the team amasses over 371.1 yards.

-- The Cavaliers have 13 giveaways this season, while the Fighting Irish have 17 takeaways .
+- This season the Cavaliers have 13 turnovers, four fewer than the Fighting Irish have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.